I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfioresourcelistcreate.md

 The caller-specified resource-requirements-list object becomes the parent of the new resource-range-list object.
 The driver cannot change this parent, and the <b>ParentObject</b> member or the <a href="..\wdfobject\ns-wdfobject-_wdf_object_attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure must be <b>NULL</b>.

-For a code example that uses <b>WdfIoResourceListCreate</b>, see <a href="..\wdfresource\nf-wdfresource-wdfioresourcerequirementslistappendioreslist.md">WdfIoResourceRequirementsListAppendIoResList</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |